siyelo/dna/_docs/economic-model.md

 This reasoning always leads us to the same conclusion:

--   **Compromise**: “Some people want a shared insurance, some don’t.
+-   **Compromise**: "Some people want a shared insurance, some don’t.
     Therefore we won’t force it upon everyone.
 Instead, those individuals who want an insurance (and are willing to pay for it) can get together and form one together.
-That way, insurance is opt-in.”
+That way, insurance is opt-in."

 So anyone who wants to do risk-pooling is free to propose a model and see if anyone wants to join, but insurance isn’t owned or managed by